Anon-Planet/thgtoa/docs/guide/index.md

 - Linux Logs

-Forensics could' use all those leaks (see [Local Data Leaks and Forensics][Local Data Leaks and Forensics:]) to prove the existence of hidden data and defeat your attempts at using plausible deniability and to find out about your various sensitive activities.
+Forensics could' use all those leaks (see [Local Data Leaks and Forensics](#local-data-leaks-and-forensics)) to prove the existence of hidden data and defeat your attempts at using plausible deniability and to find out about your various sensitive activities.

 It will be therefore important to apply various steps to prevent forensics from doing this by preventing and cleaning these leaks/traces and more importantly by using whole disk encryption, virtualization, and compartmentalization.